godevnet/virt/README.md

 * HTTP or NFS local repo instead of local iso dvd
 * dedicated network storage pools
-*

 ## autovm.sh

-The starting goal is to build and start numerous KVM domains (Centos 7 image) in one optimized, quick and proper way for automation.
+The starting goal of the `autovm.sh`script is to build and start numerous KVM domains (Centos 7 image) in one optimized, quick and proper way for automation.

 Build and give birth to atomic virtual machines to host micro services topologies is an other way to read this objective.